jonelo/jacksum-for-linux/README.md

 ### Supported File Browsers

 The installation script has been tested successfully for many file browsers on many systems.
+If the API has not changed, the script should work with later [minor or patch versions](https://semver.org) as well.
 See also the head of the installer script for details.

 | File Browser           | Tested Versions | API                  | Comment                                                                                                     |
 |------------------------|-----------------|----------------------|-------------------------------------------------------------------------------------------------------------|